 These training sessions are also a good time to involve contractors in group discussions with your own employees.
-Remember that you likely brought these contractors onsite because they have a good safety program.
+Remember that you likely brought these contractors on site because they have a good safety program.
 Getting their thoughts and feedback on safety can go a long way towards building a strong safety culture for all.

-As with your own employees, you’ll want to keep track of which safety training your contractors have received and when they were last trained.
-This can be difficult to track manually, especially for the temporary contractors.
-In such cases you may want to turn to safety training tracking software to assist you.
+As with your own employees, you'll want to keep track of which safety training your contractors have received and when they were last trained.
+This can be difficult to track manually, especially for temporary contractors.
+In such cases, you may want to turn to safety training tracking software to assist you.

 Once work begins, employers should conduct periodic safety assessments to make sure the established safety rules are being followed.

 This can easily be accomplished through routine inspections and walk-throughs of work sites.
 It might be a good idea to also implement behavior based safety (BBS) programs so that key team members can observe the safety behaviors of workers.